Dexter0-0/SmartLedLights-v2/README.md

     <li>D7 Green -> D6</li>
     <li>Blue -> D5</li>
     <li>Black -> GND</li>
-    <li><a href="https://cdn.instructables.com/ORIG/FDY/2GF8/ILTQF2S9/FDY2GF8ILTQF2S9.gif?frame=1">If the Led Strip requires 12V use a different power source for them and make a circuit using mosfets like this one</a></li>
+    <li><a href="https://cdn.instructables.com/ORIG/FDY/2GF8/ILTQF2S9/FDY2GF8ILTQF2S9.gif?frame=1"> If the Led Strip requires 12V use a different power source for them and make a circuit using mosfets like this one</a></li>
 </ol>